Wilder D. Baker: Retirement

 Upon his retirement from the Navy, Baker embarked with his wife Cora for three-month trip to Europe and after his return stateside, he worked as Head of Public relations Department of the Solar Aircraft Company in San Diego, California.
 He was also a companion of the Naval Order of the United States (insignia number 3022).

 Vice admiral Wilder D. Baker died on November 10, 1975, aged 85, in San Diego.
-He was married three times, first to Constance Metcalf (1894-1925) with whom he had his first born and only daughter Constance Baker, who married future Vice admiral Harold G. Bowen Jr. Following his first wife's early death, he married Cora Barry (1894 - 1968) daughter of David Sheldon Barry, US Senate Sergeant at Arms and Cora Bonney with whom he had a son Wilder D. Baker Jr., a graduate of Yale University and Phillips Academy.
-Following the death of Cora he married for the third time in 1971 to Joyce Read (1896 - 1987).
+He was married three times, first to Constance Metcalf with whom he had his first born and only daughter Constance Baker, who married future Vice admiral Harold G. Bowen Jr. Following his first wife's early death, he married Cora Barry, daughter of David Sheldon Barry, US Senate Sergeant at Arms and Cora Bonney, with whom he had a son Wilder D. Baker Jr., a graduate of Yale University and Phillips Academy.
+Following the death of Cora he married for the third time in 1971 to Joyce Read.

+From 1956-1958 he served as Chairman of the Board of the San Diego Symphony Orchestra Association.